California’s Water Shortage

 California’s political teams are already working to solve the dilemma created by the current water crisis.
 However, it may be a while before some of the efforts are able to bear fruit that we can all see and experience.
 For instance, Governor Jerry Brown signed legislation last fall that allows for more efficient groundwater management.
 However, since it will be close to 20 years before all affected agencies will be legally required to comply with the new laws, this makes them of far less use in the short term.

-Water rationing is already in full effect statewide.
+Water rationing is already in full effect statewide, discussed Yuba City Personal Injury Attorney.
 However, not everyone is going along with such rations willingly.
 This is especially the case with agriculture and understandably so.
 Agriculture is currently responsible for up to 80% of the state’s water usage, so they’re being hit hard by rations and pending regulations.
 Many politicians and citizens alike feel future regulations should affect agriculture entities differently than it will the average citizen, the better to keep water affordable for everyone.
 However, without California farmers, many parts of the state would quickly recede to dust bowl status.
 Politicians and environmentalists are currently exploring more options related to drought resistant crops, new methods that conserve water, and so forth to help strike a balance everyone can live with.